gbaty/VirtualPlants-website/contribute/documentation/git-workflow.rst

 ============================

-The workflow describe here is mainly inspired from `IPython development workflow and especially from a `Fernando Perez message` (link no more available).
+The workflow describe here is mainly inspired from IPython development workflow and especially from a Fernando Perez message (unfortunatly these links are no more available).

 Steps to follow are :